 8. Reach a compromise through silence

-Silent treatment does have its benefits if used in the right way.
+Silent treatment in marriage or in relationships does have its benefits if used in the right way.
 But ensure that silence does not get prolonged then it will become detrimental for the relationship.
 But the benefits of silent treatment are many and by now you know how to work on the benefits.